I've been using Slack as my main form of work communication for over five years. And still, every day, I discover a new feature that gives me 😍.

 /dnd command, you can type this one in any channel or DM—it won't show up for anyone else except the people tagged.
 If you're reminding an individual, they'll get the reminder as a DM from Slackbot.

-Once you've started using these features, your workflows will be streamlined.
-That means you can get back to making more custom emoji for your dog.
+And all of this will give you more time to get back to what's really important: making more custom emoji for your dog.